edouardfouche/edouardfouche.github.io/_posts/2017-03-07-Neural-based-outlier-discovery.markdown

 ![2d-plot-outlier](/img/2d-plot-outlier.png){:class="img-responsive"}

-Also, the same points might not be detected as outliers in other dimensions, such as [r,s,t].
+Also, the same points might not be seen as outliers in other dimensions, such as [r,s,t].

 ![3d-plot-non-outlier](/img/3d-plot-non-outlier.png){:class="img-responsive"}